Home | Projects | Notes > C++ Programming > Smart Pointers

 6}

-8// ptr will be destroyed automatically when no longer needed
+7// ptr will be destroyed automatically when no longer needed

-RAII objects are allocated on the stack
+RAII objects are typically allocated on the stack.

-The resource is acquired in a constructor
+Is Initialization means the resource is acquired in the constructor during object initialization.

 unique_ptr